Posts in the '' Category

 - The Sash Bride

 - Shoes… Yes, Shoes!

 A few weeks ago I lead a DIY workshop at The Wedding Pantry, making “favors with flava” — homemade bath soaks and sugar scrubs.
 It was my first time leading a workshop, and it was hella fun!
 Making your own bath soak and sugar scrub is insanely easy and inexpensive it’s silly, so make some for yourself while you’re at it.
 I’ve been using our scrub and its ahhhhhmazing!

 They put out a cute sign for the event, I felt so legit!
 (See that wedding dress in the window there?
 Its made of PAPER, yo!)

 Ta Da!
 Behold, the finished products.
-We got those jars at Ikea – they come in packs of 4 for $4… and one for a dolla makes me holla!
-A little ribbon and a gift tag puts the perfect touch on your gifties… even if you’re just giving them to yourself
+We got those jars at Ikea — they come in packs of 4 for $4 — one for a dolla makes me holla!
+A little ribbon and a gift tag puts the perfect touch on your gifties … even if you’re just giving them to yourself.

 Food for the event was provided by the totally boner-worthy Soho Taco.
 I ate wayyyyy too many of their gourmet veggie tacos and their topping bar was mad addictive.
-I’m a huge fan of taco carts at events – heck, we had one at our engagement party – and these are by far the best I’ve had.
+I’m a huge fan of taco carts at events and these are by far the best I’ve had.
 I highly recommend them!